frame-lang/frame-docs/index.rst

 approach to modeling software, this aspect is, in fact, ergonomically inefficient.
 Small changes to the system can take significant time to adjust the drawing properly.

-Additionally visual approaches prevent utilization of text based diff validation of changes, thus making visual based system development more challenging to support with regards to change management.
+Additionally, visual approaches prevent utilization of text based diff validation of changes, thus making visual based system development more challenging to support with regards to change management.